Where will the abortion rights flashpoints be in 2023?

 China has said it aims to reduce abortions that are not "medically necessary" in a bid to boost its birth rate, one of the lowest in world.

-In the Philippines, newly-elected President Ferdinand Marco Jr publicly stated his support to ease the country's total abortion ban in January during his election campaign – a controversial stance in the conservative Catholic nation.
+In the Philippines, President Ferdinand Marcos Jr publicly stated his support for easing the country's total abortion ban during his election campaign last year, but has yet to introduce policies supporting his stance.

-Indonesian lawmakers earlier this month approved a new criminal code which prohibits sex between unmarried couples and the promotion of contraception to children.
+Indonesian lawmakers last year approved a new criminal code which prohibits sex between unmarried couples and the promotion of contraception to children.

 Africa